About sea fishing

 Sea fishing techniques – the basics

-These species can all be caught using a variety of methods but in general there are three techniques used in the UK to catch sea fish.
-These are:
+There are a variety of methods which can be used to catch your target species but in general there are three basic techniques which are used to catch sea fish.

-Although bait fishing is probably still the most widely practiced method for catching most species there has been a surge in interest over recent years in saltwater fly fishing and fishing with artificial lures – the latter of which has been largely influenced by angling techniques in both the USA and Japan.
-Bait used in sea angling commonly includes lugworm and ragworm, fish baits such as mackerel and sandeels, shellfish such as razorfish and squid and cuttlefish.
+3. Fly Fishing: The most specialist type of sea angling technique and usually practised by more experienced anglers when hunting for bass and mullet. species there has been a surge in interest over recent years in saltwater fly fishing and fishing with artificial lures – the latter of which has been largely influenced by angling techniques in both the USA and Japan.

-Tackle: The tackle and equipment needed to fish at sea can be very specific.
+The tackle and equipment needed to fish at sea can be extremely specific.
 Boat rods and reels must, for example, be able to cope with very large fish in deep water.
-Likewise beach fishing rods may require casting distances in excess of 150 meters.
+Likewise, beach fishing rods may require casting distances more than 150 meters.
 Generally, sea angling equipment tends to be tougher, more resilient to corrosion and more powerful than other forms of fishing tackle.
-However, there are also circumstances where coarse and game fishing tackle can be used, such as when light lure fishing or fishing for mullet, bass or flatfish like dabs and flounder.
+However, there are also circumstances where lighter coarse and game fishing tackle can be used, such as when light lure fishing or fishing for mullet, bass or flatfish like dabs and flounder.

 As with any other form of angling watercraft (or understanding the marine environment) can have a dramatic effect on your success – arguably even more so with sea angling.
 To many this watercraft and developing an understanding of the natural environment and its interactions, is one of the great pleasures of angling.

 Many different factors affect the presence and movement of sea fish.
-Understanding the influence of the main ones listed below is essential to being a successful sea angler.
+Understanding the influence of the main ones listed below is essential to becoming a successful sea angler.